Skip to content

 bash

-• For repeated use, you can add the environment variable to your .env file (located in the project directory or user home directory) or your shell's configuration file (like ~/.bashrc, ~/.zshrc, or ~/.profile).
-For example, the following command adds the environment variable to a ~/.bashrc file:
+• For repeated use, you can add the environment variables to your .env file or your shell's configuration file (like ~/.bashrc, ~/.zshrc, or ~/.profile).
+For example, the following commands add the environment variables to a ~/.bashrc file:

 bash